Bougainvillea: History

 Twenty years after Commerçon's description, it was first published as 'Buginvillæa' in Genera Plantarum by A. L. de Jussieu in 1789.
 The genus was subsequently spelled in several ways until it was finally established as "Bougainvillea" in the Index Kewensis in the 1930s.
 Originally, B. spectabilis and B. glabra were undifferentiated until the mid-1980s when botanists classified them as distinct species.
 In the early 19th century, these two species were the first to be introduced into Europe, and soon nurseries in France and Britain sold these varieties in Australia and throughout their former colonies.
 Meanwhile, Kew Gardens distributed plants it had propagated to British colonies throughout the world.
 Soon thereafter, a crimson specimen in Cartagena, Colombia was added to the genus descriptions.
-Originally thought to be a distinct species, it was named B. buttiana in honour of the European who first encountered it.
+Originally thought to be a distinct species, it was named B. buttiana in honor of the European who first encountered it.
 However, later studies classified it as a natural hybrid of a variety of B. glabra and possibly B. peruviana—a "local pink bougainvillea" from Peru.
 Natural hybrids were soon found to be common occurrences all over the world.
 For instance, around the 1930s, when the three species were grown together, many hybrid crosses were produced almost spontaneously in East Africa, India, the Canary Islands, Australia, North America, and the Philippines.